 California Pacific Medical Center (CPMC) is committed to providing high quality education.
-We offer three full-time fellowship positions designed to develop advanced clinical competencies in health psychology and provide the knowledge and skills needed for a successful career in this rapidly expanding area of professional practice.
+We offer four full-time fellowship positions designed to develop advanced clinical competencies in health psychology and provide the knowledge and skills needed for a successful career in this rapidly expanding area of professional practice.
 The 12-month training program is a planned, structured, and administered sequence of professionally supervised clinical training that satisfies the California Board of Psychology licensing requirements for post-doctoral training.

 Fellows specialize in providing psychological services in interdisciplinary medical settings.
 They work with patients and their families to cope effectively with acute and chronic disease, make lifestyle changes, and address a range of psychosocial problems.
 Under the direction of experienced clinical supervisors, our fellows provide individual, couples, family, and group therapy, offer evidence-based treatment for anxiety, depression and other psychiatric disorders, deliver behavioral interventions for stress, sleep, weight and behavioral health issues, and design lifestyle interventions to promote patient’s health and well-being and prevent disease recurrence.